YellowWaitt/bevy_log_events/README.md

 # bevy_log_events

 [`bevy_log_events`](https://github.com/YellowWaitt/bevy_log_events) is a [Bevy](https://bevyengine.org/) plugin that introduce the `LogEvent` trait for Bevy's App.
-It will helps you log your `Event` while allowing you to configure independently how each events are logged even during program execution.
+It will helps you log your `Event` and `Message` while allowing you to configure independently how each of them are logged during runtime.

 ## Features

-- Easily log your events by adding a single line of code for each of them.
+- Easily log your events and message by adding a single line of code for each of them.
-- You can configure independently how each events will be logged using the `LoggedEventSettings<E>` resources.
+- You can configure independently how each of them will be logged using the `LoggedEventSettings<E>` resources.
 - Your settings are saved when you exit your application and reloaded the next time you launch it.
 - You can use a window to edit the settings for all your logged events :